daavelar/reveng-database/readme.md

 # Laravel 5.1 Package :: RevengeDb

-With this package you will be able to transform your existent schema (only tested with mysql) in migration files of Laravel with the following command:
+With this package you will be able to transform your existent schema (only support mysql at the moment) in migration files of Laravel with the following command:

 - `php artisan revengedb:migrations`